msh9/codinginthetrenches.com/content/post/2021-06-26-cors-and-s3-and-cors.md

 ## Second,

 Hosting a static website on AWS S3 with CloudFront is not a new practice.
 AWS even have some guides how to make sure that CORS headers are appropriately handled by S3 and CloudFront.
 These guides are [here](https://aws.amazon.com/premiumsupport/knowledge-center/no-access-control-allow-origin-error/) and [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html).

+As a CDN, CloudFront generally accepts requests from clients and either serves a cached response or retrieves a value from some backend, caches it, and then serves a response.
+The definition has become somewhat fuzzier recently because of capabilities like Lambda at edge.
+Still, in general CloudFront caches content and serves it.
+This is important because part of is cached by CloudFront involves HTTP headers.
+The above guides note that CloudFront must be configured to forward CORS headers, such as `origin` to the backend.
+The above guides also show how to configure AWS S3 to respond with appropriate CORS headers given a request.

+After fixing issue one, I was still seeing an error in the browser console indicating that this CSS file was being served without an appropriate CORS header.

+My issue was not paying attention to CloudFront's caching configuration.
+Each CloudFront distribution can have one or more 'behaviors' that determine how requests are handled.
+Among other settings, behaviors determine how many different versions of a response are stored by CloudFront and what header values are passed to the backend.
+AWS' documentation covers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-the-cache-key.html) the how the behavior policy works in more detail.